ruby-processing/propane/_posts/2018-11-18-building-gem.md

 Runtime Requirements:-

-You may well find that stock jdk version do not play too well with jogl (binder issues), and we recommend you install [adoptopenjdk][adopt].
+You may well find that stock jdk version do not play too well with jogl (binder issues), and we recommend you install [[Eclipse Temurin][adopt].
 To suppress reflective access warnings you will need to define `JAVA_HOME`.

 [adopt]:http://ruby-processing.github.io/java/JRubyArt_propane/
 [launcher]:http://ruby-processing.github.io/jruby/propane/